Discover Brand Kits: Exclaimer's new method for governing your brand across the digital communications that matter most.Find out more

 Consider the tone and intent of your message

 Sending an email with an inappropriate sign-off can easily lead to trouble.
 While the closing phrase ‘Have a great day’ seems innocent enough, it can easily be viewed as sarcastic if misplaced.
-Context is key when it comes to using certain email endings.
+Always consider how it will land with the reader.

 Include your contact details